Meowcolm024/Agda.Finally/contents/index.md

 > WIP

-I'm not sure what to write here
+I'm not sure what to write here...

+> While I cannot ensure all the accompanied texts or explanations are correct, at least all the Agda code type checks :D

 ## References